 of Video Game Lives

-- Downplayed in the Lost Levels, as even though you can max out your life counter at 127-8 (depending on the version) in the first level, you can still easily lose them all before beating the game.
-Played straight in Super Mario All-Stars, in which Lost Levels is the only game in the compilation where the player can save his progress at the last stage he played, a benefit not featured in the other games in the compilation.
+- Downplayed in Super Mario Bros.: The Lost Levels, as even though you can max out your life counter at 127-8 (depending on the version) in the first level, you can still easily lose them all before beating the game.
+Played straight in Super Mario All-Stars, in which The Lost Levels is the only game in the compilation where the player can save his progress at the last stage he played, a benefit not featured in the other games in the compilation.

 - The SNES version of Super Mario World allowed you to quickly rack up lives by replaying certain levels, but the life counter was not saved.
 The GBA remake saved it and also extended the life counter to three digits.
 It was not uncommon to accumulate hundreds of lives without even trying by the end of the game.